oddbird/oddleventy/content/work/timedesigner.md

 ### Drag-and-Drop Schedule Interface with CSS Grid

-This use of CSS grid combined beautifully with an intuitive drag-and-drop interface.
+This use of CSS Grid combined beautifully with an intuitive drag-and-drop interface.
 An experience's `--start` variable is updated continuously while being dragged,